JamesStudd/DiscordBot/README.md

     Makes web requests that are used for scraping the EveryNoise website
 - **Cheerio**
     Takes data from web requests and parses it so that it can be searched through for specific html tags
+- **Chrono-Node**
+    Allows for natural language dates to be parsed into real dates, for example `next tuesday 3pm` -> `Tue Jan 19 2021 15:00:00 GMT`
+- **Moment**
+    Provides some helpful date related functions with parsing, formatting, manipulating.
+Used to do some validation on the dates inputted by the users
+- **Mongoose**
+    Connection to MongoDB to store reminders
+- **Node-Cron**
+    Used to setup cron jobs, for example `every day at 3pm`

 ### Dev
 - **Babel**